ikanias/catalog/task/redhat-codeready-dependency-analysis/0.1.5/README.md

 # `redhat-codeready-dependency-analysis`
-**Please Note: this Task is only compatible with Tekton Pipelines versions 0.19.0 and greater!**
+**Note: this Task is only compatible with Tekton Pipelines versions 0.19.0 and greater!**

 ## Overview
 The redhat-codeready-dependency-analysis task is an interface between Tekton and Red Hat CodeReady Dependency Analytics platform.